This article is part of the Ultimate Guide to Hip Pain Relief.

 Joint replacement surgery has traditionally been performed in a hospital setting, requiring a hospital stay and lengthy rehabilitation.
-As a regional leader in outpatient joint replacement surgery, Illinois Bone & Joint Institute (IBJI) offers an outpatient surgical approach that allows you to get back to your every-day life sooner.
+As a regional leader in outpatient joint replacement surgery, Illinois Bone & Joint Institute (IBJI) offers an outpatient surgical approach that allows you to get back to your everyday life sooner.
 Outpatient joint replacement allows you to leave the facility within a few hours after surgery and recover from the comfort of your own home.

-“The evolution of joint replacement surgery has included the adoption of less invasive surgical techniques, as well as significant improvement in anesthesia and pain management, which now allows [qualified] patients to undergo the operation on an outpatient basis.
-This means that within a few hours of surgery, often times performed at an ambulatory surgical center (ASC), patients are able to return to their own homes,” explains Gordon.
+The evolution of joint replacement surgery has included the adoption of less invasive surgical techniques, as well as significant improvement in anesthesia and pain management, which now allows [qualified] patients to undergo the operation on an outpatient basis.
+This means that within a few hours of surgery, often times performed at an ambulatory surgical center (ASC), patients are able to return to their own homes.

-According to Dr. Gordon, the best candidates for outpatient joint replacement are:
+The best candidates for outpatient joint replacement are:

-In good health.
+- In good health

 Research done by IBJI orthopedic surgeons Alexander Gordon, MD, David Raab, MD, and Ritesh Shah, MD, found that there was no increased risk to patients having outpatient joint replacement surgery at an ASC.
-Gordon says, “Newer technologies, such as robotic and sensor assisted techniques are being used to improve knee replacement and aid in a faster recovery, helping facilitate outpatient surgical procedures.
+Newer technologies, such as robotic- and sensor-assisted techniques are being used to improve knee replacement and aid in a faster recovery, helping facilitate outpatient surgical procedures.

 To read the rest of the research backing up the safety of outpatient joint replacement, please read: Is it safe?
 Outpatient total joint arthroplasty with discharge to home at a freestanding ambulatory surgical center.